 - Subfolder with limited access - Sometimes a folder is required in the departmental folder that only certain people in the department have authorization for.
 All users who should have access to this folder must belong to the department.
 It is not possible to specify the exact storage space for this folder as this is calculated together with the departmental folder.

 - Collaboration folder - When people from several different departments are working together, it is often practical to provide a common work area in the file storage system.
 Everybody holding a file storage account (including students) may be given access to this collaborative folder.
 Administratively, the department/unit pays for the folder and those requiring authorization for the folder get in contact with the person responsible for accounts at the department/unit.

 Application for file storage account

 An application for a file storage account is made with the person responsible for accounts in the respective department/unit.
-The person responsible for accounts takes care of the majority of account management through the LiU account management portal, but can also use the following forms to order accounts and folders through the IT Helpdesk.
+The person responsible for accounts takes care of the majority of account management through the LiU account management portal, but can also use this page in LiUdesk to order accounts and folders.

 3. Filevault – encrypted storage with high security

 The file-storage service known as “Filevault” will enable LiU co-workers to store personal data and sensitive data with a high level of security.
 Filevault satisfies the requirements of GDPR and the Guidelines for Information Security at LiU.
 Its use has been approved by the LiU data protection officer.
 Filevault uses encrypted connections and logs all modifications made to files.
 The files are stored on an encrypted server located in a locked location protected by alarms.

 Filevault has approximately the same appearance and works in approximately the same way as the previous file-storage service at LiU, “Fillagret”.
 The security functions in Filevault operate in the background, without the need for users to be aware of them.
 The security functions are under continuous development, to meet new and changed requirements and threats.